 The site is off-grid.
-Battery packs are used to power lights both inside and outside the yurts.
-These packs can also be used to charge phones and cameras etc. The batteries are not suitable for use with high power items such as hairdryers or kettles.
+Battery packs are used to power lights inside the yurts whilst the outside lights and lights at the facilities are solar powered.
+The battery packs can also be used to charge phones and cameras etc. but are not suitable for use with high power items such as hairdryers or kettles.

-There is good 4G mobile internet at the site.
+There is good 4G and 5G mobile internet at the site.

 Each yurt has a small kitchen bench, inside, Outside, each yurt also has a covered cooking area with a bench and two ring gas hob.
 There is a stove top kettle, frying pan and two saucepans as well as a good selection of cooking utensils, crockery and cutlery.
 Outside there is a BBQ (please bring you own charcoal) and a fire pit.
 If you prefer to use a gas BBQ there is one available for hire.
 We also have a woodfired pizza oven for hire – cooks pizzas in 60 seconds!

 Smoking and vaping are not allowed in the yurts neither are candles and other naked flames.